mulesoft-labs/js-client-oauth2/README.md

 [![NPM version][npm-image]][npm-url]
 [![Build status][travis-image]][travis-url]

-A no-dependencies library for executing OAuth 2.0 grant flows and user requests in node and on the browser.
+Straight-forward library for executing OAuth 2.0 grant flows and making API requests in node and on the browser.

+**Please note: This module uses [Popsicle](https://github.com/blakeembrey/popsicle) to make API requests.
+Promises must be supported or polyfilled on all target environments.**

 ## Installation